mssola/todo/README.md

 The fourth method is the update method.
 It accepts either the name or the contents, but not both parameters at the same time.
-We might want to pass the name when renaming a topic.
-We will pass the contents if we want to update the contents of a topic.
+We might want to pass the `name` key when renaming a topic.
+We will pass the `contents` key if we want to update the contents of a topic.
 Moreover, the last method is the delete method.
 This method responds with a `Message` object.
 A `Message` object contains the key `msg` on success, and the `error` key on error.

 Let's see a quick example (cURL with the `--trace-ascii` option):